oist/optinist/docs/gui/visualize.md

 ### Selecting an item to show
 Pull down of the `Select Item` shows the available item to show.
 Select one of these items.

-Items are separated by the algorithm that created the item.
+Items are separated by the data / algorithm nodes used to create them.

 <p align="center">
 <img width="600px" src="../_static/visualize/select_output_item.png" alt="SelectOutputItem" />